-- To increase the number of mothers who breastfeed in the early postpartum period, and promote continued breastfeeding for at least 1 year or beyond - To promote the US Surgeon General's Healthy People 2020 breastfeeding goals - To increase the number of physicians and other primary health care providers in Washington, D.C. who include breastfeeding counseling and referral as part of routine care - To provide accurate and consistent breastfeeding information to families, health professionals, and the community - To encourage breastfeeding-friendly policies and procedures in all area hospitals and birthing centers
+- To increase the number of mothers who breastfeed in the early postpartum period and promote continued breastfeeding for at least 1 year or beyond. - To promote achieving the Healthy People 2030 breastfeeding goals. - To increase the number of physicians and other primary health care providers in Washington, D.C. who include breastfeeding counseling and referral as part of routine care. - To provide accurate and consistent breastfeeding information to families, health professionals, and the community. - To encourage breastfeeding-friendly policies and procedures in all area hospitals and birthing centers.

-The information presented here is not intended to diagnose health problems or to take the place of professional medical care.
+Medical Disclaimer: The information presented here is not intended to diagnose health problems, breastfeeding problems, or to take the place of professional medical care.
 If you have persistent breastfeeding problems, or if you have further questions, please consult your health care provider.
-The DC Breastfeeding Coalition does not share partnership with, or have any vested interest in, any of the businesses listed in this guide.
+The DC Breastfeeding Coalition does not share partnership with, or have any vested interest in, any of the businesses that may appear on this site, or sites that may be accessible by links herein contained.